UCSF-CBI/c4/docs/howto/gui-x11fwd.md

 # Graphical User Interfaces (GUI)

 The {{ site.cluster.name }} environment supports running a graphical user interface (GUI) on {{ site.cluster.name }} while viewing and interacting with it on your local computer.
-More specifically, and in more technical terms, {{ site.cluster.name }} supports X2Go and X11 Forwarding.
+More specifically, and in more technical terms, {{ site.cluster.name }} supports NX and X11 Forwarding protocols.

-## X2Go
+## X2Go (NX protocol)

 ### Setup of the X2Go Client (once)